ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    This id is returned by the API.
 #. id = 1023. ``INTR_ID_UNAVAILABLE`` is returned.

-In the case of ARM standard platforms using GICv3, if the API is invoked from EL3, the system register ``ICC_HPPIR0_EL1``, *Highest Priority Pending Interrupt group 0 Register*, is read to determine the id of the pending interrupt.
+In the case of Arm standard platforms using GICv3, if the API is invoked from EL3, the system register ``ICC_HPPIR0_EL1``, *Highest Priority Pending Interrupt group 0 Register*, is read to determine the id of the pending interrupt.
 The id that is returned by API depends upon the value of the id read from the